travelperk/devops-assessment/README.md

      with one task definition and two running tasks).
    * We should be able to request the application using the DNS of an external load balancer on port 80.
 (443 not needed)
    * Terraform the deployment.
-We love AWS service, but we don't like AWS console and we don't like manual work.
-Also, it will help us to wipe your work after the assessment.
+Use the project [devops-assessment-terraform][1] as a template.
+Check the instructions there to know what are your permissions

 ### Create a CI/CD deployment